seamusokeeffe/electricity_price_forcasting/Documentation.md

 <br />

-Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots of the electricity prices are shown in Figure 5.
+Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots of the electricity prices are shown in figure 5.
 The PACF plot indicates that lags in multiples of 24 are significant, demonstrating hour-of-day seasonality.
 This suggests that lagged price features are likely to be informative.

 <br />